-5.5.1 Highly Sensitive areas shall be assessed and tactics shall be employed in the FHP to mitigate the impacts of harvesting and reforestation on visual quality.
+- 5.5.1 Highly sensitive areas shall be assessed and tactics shall be identified in the FHP to mitigate the impacts of harvesting and reforestation on visual quality. - 5.5.2 Where the approved FMP identified highly sensitive areas and tactics, these areas will be identified in the FHP and a description of the mitigating tactics provided as per section 3.4.9.1.